 Unlike some cities, Junction isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Junction are a mix of both white- and blue-collar jobs.
 Overall, Junction is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Junction who work in office and administrative support (14.02%), management occupations (10.92%), and sales jobs (10.85%).
+There are especially a lot of people living in Junction who work in office and administrative support (13.44%), sales jobs (13.29%), and food service (10.02%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Junction has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Junction has few renters and college students.
 But the biggest reason it is quieter in Junction than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Junction may be for you.

-Junction is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Junction does not have a public transit system used by locals to get to and from work.

-The per capita income in Junction in 2010 was $21,083, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $84,332 for a family of four.
+The per capita income in Junction in 2010 was $20,834, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,336 for a family of four.
 However, Junction contains both very wealthy and poor people as well.

-Junction also has one of the higher rates of people living in poverty in the nation, with 30.12% of its population below the federal poverty line.
+Junction is a very ethnically-diverse city.
 The people who call Junction home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Junction residents report their race to be White, followed by Native American.
 Junction also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.33% of the city’s residents.
+People of Hispanic or Latino origin account for 30.08% of the city’s residents.
 Important ancestries of people in Junction include English, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Junction is English.
 Other important languages spoken here include Spanish and African languages.